How to save and splurge on vacation

 Another great site to save money on airfare?

 Try Chris Myden’s suite of sites – YOW Deals for us (no affiliate).
 Filter “From Other Cities” to find your departure deal.

 Although I’m a huge fan of cash back credit cards (I use one in particular consistently), I have in the past signed up for a few rewards cards to earn points for future hotel stays.
-My most recent example was signing up for the Marriott Rewards Visa card last year (no affiliate).
-After signing up and following the minimum spend criteria for this card, I obtained 50,000 bonus points to go along with my existing rewards balance.
+After signing up and following the minimum spend criteria for this card, I once obtained 50,000 bonus points to go along with my existing rewards balance.
 We used those points to redeem four free nights at the Fairfield Inn in Kelowna (getting the fifth night free).
 That effectively saved us about $1,000 in hotel accommodations for our recent trip to BC – money to splurge on great Okanagan Valley wine and food.

 We didn’t travel this way…but we did splurge on our rental…more in a bit.

 Don’t want to stay in a hotel?
 Don’t want to mess with hotel rewards cards?
 Try AirBnB (no affiliate) to save money.
 Thanks to Christine who rents out her brother’s lovely downtown Vancouver condo, we stayed in an upscale, centrally located 1-bedroom flat within walking distance of shops, restaurants, Granville Island, Stanley Park, great sushi bars and much more for less than $450 for our three nights.